Why Does Wood Turn Grey?

 Also, just as wood looks more colorful when wet with water, treating wood with oils (like with those of our Sealer) similarly improves its color coming to our eyes.

 Mold and Mildew don't harm the wood.
-Allowing wood to absorb water frequently and deeply, thereby promoting wood rot fungus to grow, does.
-Gray is “old”.
+However, allowing wood to absorb water frequently and deeply, thereby promoting wood rot fungus to grow, does!
+Grey is “old”.
 Colorful is “young”.

-Maintaining your wood with an oil-based sealer (and ours contains a broad-spectrum EPA-approved biocide to inhibit surface growth of mold and mildew) diminishes deep water absorption, which prevents wood rot fungus from eating your wood.
-It also reduces checking (cracking of wood along the grain) which takes place over time by invasive wet/dry (swell/shrink) cycles.
+Maintaining your wood with an oil-based sealer (and ours contains a broad-spectrum EPA-approved biocide to inhibit surface growth of mold and mildew) diminishes deep water absorption, which prevents wood rot fungus from eating your wood, and also reduces checking (cracking of wood along the grain) which takes place over time by invasive wet/dry (swell/shrink) cycles.

-Sealing your wood reduces water caused by wood rot, surface cracking, and mold and mildew.
+Sealing your wood WITH SUN FROG SEALERS REDUCES water caused by wood rot, REDUCES surface caused greying and cracking, and AND REDUCES mold and mildew.
 It also beautifies your wood, keeping it looking young, not old!
+Not for use on HUMANS, UNFORTUNATELY!